 “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God.”
 (Rom 8:26-27)

 This weekend, take all emotional pain to Jesus in prayer.
-The Lord understands it all.
+The Lord understands it all and is the only source of healing (Psalm 147:3).

 Thank you Jesus for dying on the cross for me.
 I have yet to appreciate all the pain you went through as You sacrificed Your life for mine, simply because You loved me.
 I delight in my relationship with You and am grateful for Your help in my life.
 Thank you that You understand emotional pain and have provided an example of how to get through it in prayer.
 Help me to step into your presence and deal with the emotional and mental pain that I have been holding onto in my heart.
 If you could face such pain, then I too, with Your help, can pray through pain.